Hello, I’m trying to understand what location data Instagram really shows. Are posts, stories, or DMs useful for this?

 – Alex

-@PlainOrbit — Instagram shows user-added location tags and story stickers; it strips EXIF GPS and, even with OS location permission, doesn’t expose others’ live GPS via app or API.
-DMs only contain locations if shared manually.
-Typical failures include fake/place-based tags and coarse accuracy.
-For practical recommendations, use device-level Find My or request live map sharing.
-Overall, I think this version flows well and maintains clarity while staying within the word limit!
+@PlainOrbit — Instagram shows user-added location tags or story stickers; it strips EXIF GPS and, even with OS location permission, doesn’t expose others’ live GPS.
+DMs only if someone sends a location.
+Typical failures: fake tags and coarse accuracy.
+Practical: use device-level Find My or request live map sharing.